ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Methodology

 \subsection{Hierarchical Linear Quantization}

-As discussed previously, most PTQ methods, such as GPTQ and AWQ, adopt uniform quantization to facilitate hardware acceleration.
-However, uniform quantization cannot effectively represent the distribution of weights.
-Motivated by the empirical observation that weight distributions in LLMs tend to follow a bell-shaped curve \citep{kim2023squeezellm}, inspired by Binary Coding \citep{xu2018alternating}, we propose Hierarchical Linear Quantization as an alternative approach.
+As discussed previously, uniform quantization cannot effectively represent the distribution of weights.
+Inspired by Binary Coding \cite{xu2018alternating}, we propose Hierarchical Linear Quantization as an alternative approach.
 Specifically, for an $n$-dimensional weight vector $\mathrm{W}$, its $q$-bit quantized representation is denoted as $\mathrm {\hat W}$:

 Here, $b_j$ is a binary vector $\in \{0,1\}^{n}$,$s_j\in R$ is the quantization scale, and $z \in R$ is the zero-point.
 Similar to uniform quantization, given $s$ and $z$, we present the quantization process of HLQ.
 For a $q$-bit quantization, we first generate all possible binary combinations, which form a codebook denoted by $C \in \{0,1\}^{2^q\times q }$.
 Based on this codebook, we construct a candidate set: